Uniform Approximation with Quadratic Neural Networks: Introduction

 \subsection{Outline}

 The paper is organized as follows.
-In Section \ref{sec:prelim}, we briefly describe the class of function used in our paper, moreover, we introduce the definitions of neural network relevant to this work.
-In Section \ref{se3}, we study the approximation error and complexity of H\"older regular functions by feedforward deep neural network with ReQU activation function.
+In Section \ref{sec:prelim}, we briefly describe the class of functions used in our study and introduce the relevant definitions of neural networks.
+Section \ref{se3} presents a detailed analysis of the approximation error and complexity for Hölder regular functions using feedforward deep neural networks with the ReQU activation function.